-Greek cuisine meets raw Japanese design at in Tokyo’s affluent Ginza area.
+Greek cuisine meets raw Japanese design at The Apollo in Tokyo’s affluent Ginza area.
 The Australians behind the popular Sydney destination, Sam Christie and Jonathan Barthelmess have taken their hit menu to Japan’s capital.

-On the top floor of a luxury retail hub, is also behind the design of The Apollo’s second offering.
+On the top floor of a luxury retail hub, George Livissianis is also behind the design of The Apollo’s second offering.
 And as with Sydney, forget the Greek design cliche of blue and white.

 A massive 160-seat space features exposed ducts and distressed concrete whilst expansive windows give panoramic views out over the Ginza skyline.
 Hints of marble complements blonde timber in the decor.
 Livissianis does minimalist contemporary design so well.